zzhangjii/learning-library/enterprise-manageability-library/management_cloud/log_analytics_of_databases.md

 **Scenario Details**

-So far, we drilled into specific database issue to gather more context.
+So far, we drilled into a specific database issue by sorting and filtering logs to gather more context around the issue.
 To expand our troubleshooting scenarios, this time we start from the topology diagram